-c) Amended and Restated Loan Agreement 5
+a) Amended and Restated Loan Agreement 5

 On 16 April 2020, Goldeneye Energy Resources Limited (the "Borrower"), Oando PLC (the "Guarantor") and West Africa Investment Limited (the "Lender") signed the Fifth Amendment and restatement of the Original Loan Agreement.
 Under the Original Loan Agreement, the Lender granted a loan to the Borrower for the purpose of acquisition of 17,455,414 Ordinary Shares previously held in the capital of OER, now held in Oando E&P Holdings, by the Lender.
 The parties amended repayment as follows: US\$1.5 million on 30 April 2020 and US\$10 million plus any additional return on capital.
-Due to inability of the Borrower to honour repayments as previously agreed with the Lender, the Lender called the Guarantee.
+Due to inability of the Borrower to honour repayments as previously agreed with the Lender, the Lender called the guarantee.
 Subsequently, Calabar Power (through the Guarantor) paid the outstanding indebtedness to the Lender as follows: 2020: \$1.5 million, 2021: \$10 million while the Borrower paid \$4.12 million in 2022 out of the indebtedness to the Guarantor of \$9.59 million.
-The final payment of \$4.12 million extinguished the debt to the Lender as guaranteed by Oando PLC.
+The final payment of \$4.12 million extinguished the debt to the Lender as quaranteed by Oando PLC.
 Upon the final payment and on April 12, 2022, the outstanding shares of 12,218,788 were transferred to Calabar Power.

-d) Shares Sale and Purchase Agreement between M1 Petroleum Limited and Calabar Power Limited
+b) Shares Sale and Purchase Agreement between M1 Petroleum Limited and Calabar Power Limited

-M1 Petroleum Limited ("Seller") signed a Share Sale and Purchase Agreement ("SSPA") with Calabar Power Limited ("Buyer") on 29 June 2020 in respect of its entire 17,614,649 common shares (representing 2.22% of the issued share capital) of Oando E&P Holdings Limited ("Oando E&P").
+M1 Petroleum Limited ("Seller") signed a Share Sale and Purchase Agreement ("SSPA") with Calabar Power Limited ("Buyer") on 29 June 2020 in respect of its entire 17.614.649 common shares (representing 2.22% of the issued share capital) of Oando E&P Holdings Limited ("Oando E&P").
 In consideration of the assignment, transfer and sale of the common shares, the Buyer agrees to pay or cause to be paid to the Seller \$30 million, representing a transfer price of \$1.70 per sale share, net of any tax and any other fees and expenses incurred or payable under or in connection with the transaction.
-The Buyer agrees to pay the Seller in four instalments: (a) \$5 million payable on or prior to 31 July 2020; (b) \$3 million payable on or prior to 31 July 2020; (c) \$7 million payable on or prior to 31 July 2021, and (d) \$15 million payable on or prior to 31 July 2022.
+The Buyer agrees to pay the Seller in four instalments: (a) \$5 million payable on or prior to 31 July 2020; (b) \$3 million payable on or prior to 31 July 2020; (b) \$3 million payable on or prior to 31 July 2022.
 Oando PLC has paid \$10 million to M1 Petroleum Limited under the Agreement as of 31 December 2021 and a further \$2 million was paid in September 2022.
+1,761,465 shares was transferred to Calabar Power Limited on 14 November 2022.

-e) Award of Oil Prospecting Licenses (OPLs) 321 and 323
+c) Award of Oil Prospecting Licenses (OPLs) 321 and 323